huggingface/hub-docs/docs/hub/security-two-fa.md

 ## Recovery options

-If you don’t have access to your code generation device, you can recover access to your account:
+If you no longer have access to your authentication device, you can still recover access to your account:

 - Use a saved recovery code, if you saved them when you enabled two-factor authentication
 - Requesting help with two-factor authentication